chung-leong/react-seq/examples/npm-input/README.md

 `fetchPackages` capturing all errors.

 Implementing our hook using straight React is not particularly difficult.
 On the other hand, it's also not very intuitive.
-Special care needs to be taken to keep abandoned async operations from making unwanted state changes.
+Special care needs to be taken to keep abandoned async operations from making unforeseen state changes.

 ## Hook using useSequentialState